ismaeltenango/ismael_resume/docs/index.md

 __Network Operations Engineer__, (Remote) Rexburg, Idaho

 _The Church of Jesus Christ of Latter-day Saints_

-- • Global collaboration in the Network Proactive Service Team, fixing and troubleshooting ports in switches and routers remotely with the assistance of on-site personnel in over 20,000 locations
-- • Explanatory clear communication for fast, effective, and proactive work with on-field technicians overseas supporting the Data Centers, Campus, and Field Network team
-- • Professional handling of sensitive information and access with adequate manipulation
-- • Troubleshoot PDUs and UPSs that are causing whole networks for going down.
-Maintenance, and prevention for future networks going down on sites
-- • Casual Participation in the migration from Cisco to Arista and the hybrid Field Network of Meraki SDWAN and Cisco
-- • Helping support a global network in every country in the world in both the Urban and Rural areas
+Globally collaborated in the Network Proactive Service Team, remotely assisting fix in switches and routers across 20,000 locations.
+I've provided clear communication for effective work with overseas on-field technicians, professionally handled sensitive information, and addressed network issues to prevent downtime while contributing to network migration and support worldwide using Cisco devices and assisting in migration to Meraki.